 Similarly, we can calculate the heat loss - this is through windows.
 We can calculate heat loss through the walls.
 Wall area is 2,920 ft2 times 9,000 °F days times 24 hours per day divided by R-value of 19 for walls.
 And we can cancel out the units and make sure that everything makes sense and this turns out to be 33,195,789 BTUs.

 Now heat loss through the roof.
 You can calculate it again separately and the area of the roof happens to be 3850 ft2, and 9,000 degree days times 24 hours over a day divided by, the roof generally has higher R-value, 22 ft2 °F h/BTUs, ok?
 Now let’s cancel out these units and the heat loss is to be 37,800,000 BTUs.
 So the total heat loss is the sum of all these three and when you add these up you get 256,755,789 BTUs.

-Now, the furnace efficiency is given and we are using in this case, heating oil.
+Now, the furnace efficiency is given, and we are using, in this case, heating oil.
 Heating oil is 130,000 BTUs so how much is required?
 How much heating oil is required?
 We need 256,755,789 BTUs.
-When we buy heating oil, we get 130,000 BTUs per every gallon and although we get 130,000, this is theoretical, the efficiency is given as 0.8 so only 80% will get really available as heat.
-So, that makes it, actually, the requirement little bit higher, so that is equal to now, if we do this calculation, it will be 2,468.8 gallons or roughly 2,469 gallons of oil is required to heat this place.
+When we buy heating oil, we get 130,000 BTUs per every gallon, and although we get 130,000, this is theoretical, the efficiency is given as 0.8 so only 80% will get really available as heat.
+So, that makes it, actually, the requirement a little bit higher, so that is equal to now, if we do this calculation, it will be 2,468.8 gallons or roughly 2,469 gallons of oil is required to heat this place.